Algan1/Sorular/README.md

 for (i = 100; i >= 0; --i)
 printf("%d\n", i);

+11.1  Hata: Takip eden kodların içinde hataları bulun : unsigned int i; for (i = 100; i >= 0; --i) printf("%d\n", i);

 11.2 Random Crashes: You are given the source to an application which crashes when it is run.
 After running it ten times in a debugger, you find it never crashes in the same place.
 The application is single threaded, and uses only the C standard library.
 What programming errors could be causing this crash?
 How would you test each one? pg 157
+11.2 Rastgele Çökmeler: Bir uygulama çalıştırıldığın çöküyor.
+On kez debug yaptığınızda, aynı yerde asla çökmediğini fark ediyorsunuz.
+Uygulama yalnızca standart C kütüphanesini kullanıyor.
+Bu çökmeler hangi programlama hatalarından kaynaklanabilir?
+ Her birini nasıl test edersiniz?

 11.3 Chess Test: We have the following method used in a chess game: boolean canMoveTo(int x, int y).
 This method is part of the Piece class and returns whether or not the piece can move to position (x, y).
 Explain how you would test this method. pg157

+11.3 Satranç Testi: Bir satranç oyununda kullanılan aşağıdaki gibi bir yöntemimiz var: boolean canMoveTo (int x, int y).
+Bu yöntem, Piece sınıfının bir parçasıdır ve position(x, y) ile parçanın hareket edip edemeyeceğini  döndürür.
+Bu yöntemi nasıl test edeceğinizi açıklayın.

-11.4 No Test Tools: How would you load test a webpage without using any test tools?
+11.4 No Test Tools: How would you "load test" a webpage without using any test tools?

+11.4 Test Aracı Yok: Bir web sayfası için "yükleme testini" test aracı olmadan nasıl yaparsınız?

 11.5 Test a Pen: How would you test a pen?

+11.5 Kalemi Test Et: Kalemi nasıl test edersiniz?

 11.6 Test an ATM: How would you test an ATM in a distributed banking system?

-@@@@@@@
+11.6 ATM'yi Test Etme: Dağıtık bankacılık sistemindeki bir ATM'yi nasıl test edersiniz?

 12. Ünite: C and C++
-12.1 Last K Lines: Write a method to print the last Klines of an input file using C ++. pg163
+12.1 Last K Lines: Write a method to print the last Klines of an input file using C ++. pg163 12.1 Son K Satırı: C ++ kullanarak bir girdi dosyasının son K (tane) satırını yazdırmak için bir yöntem yazın.

-12.2 Reverse String: Implement a function void reversetchar* str) in C or C++ which reverses a nullterminated string.
+12.2 Reverse String: Implement a function void reverse(char* str) in C or C++ which reverses a nullterminated string.

+12.2  String'i tersine çevirme: C veya C ++ 'da  null-terminated stringi tersine çeviren "reverse(char * str)" void işlevini uygular.

 12.3 Hash Table vs STL Map: Compare and contrast a hash table and an STL map.
 How is a hash table implemented?
 If the number of inputs is small, which data structure options can be used instead of a hash table?
+12.3 Hash Table vs STL Map: Hash Table vs STL Map haritasını karşılaştırın.
+Bir Hash Table nasıl uygulanır?
+Girdi sayısı az ise,  Hash Table yerine hangi veri yapısı seçenekleri kullanılabilir?

 12.4 Virtual Functions: How do virtual functions work in C++?
+12.4 Sanal İşlevler: Sanal işlevler C ++ 'da nasıl çalışır?

 12.5 Shallow vs Deep Copy: What is the difference between deep copy and shallow copy?
 Explain how you would use each.
+12.5  Sığ ve Derin Kopyalama: Derin kopya ile sığ kopya arasındaki fark nedir?
+Her birini nasıl kullacağını açıkla.

 12.6 Volatile: What is the significance of the keyword "volatile" in C?
+12.6  Uçucu(Volatile): C'deki "uçucu" ("Volatile") anahtar kelimenin anlamı nedir?

 12.7 Virtual Base Class: Why does a destructor in base class need to be declared virtual?

+12.7  Sanal Temel Sınıf: Temel sınıftaki bir 'destructor-yıkıcı' methodun sanal olarak tanımlanmasının sebebi nedir?

 12.8 Copy Node: Write a method that takes a pointer to a Node structure as a parameter and returns a complete copy of the passed in data structure.
 The Node data structure contains two pointers to other Nodes.

+12.8 Node'u kopyala: Bir Node için pointer'ı parametre olarak alan ve bunu kopyalayan bir method yazın.
+Bu Node veriyapısı, diğer Node'lara dair iki pointer içermektedir.

 12.9 Smart Pointer: Write a smart pointer class.
 A smart pointer is a data type, usually implemented with templates, that simulates a pointer while also providing automatic garbage collection.
 It automatically counts the number of references to a SmartPointer<T*> object and frees the object of type T when the reference count hits zero.

+12.9  Akıllı İşaretçi: Bir akıllı işaretçi sınıfı yazın.
+Akıllı işaretçi, otomatik çöp toplama sağlarken aynı zamanda bir işaretçiyi simüle eden şablonlarla uygulanabilen bir veri türüdür.
+Bir SmartPointer <T *> nesnesine yapılan referansları otomatik olarak sayar ve referans sayısı sıfıra ulaştığında T tipi nesneyi serbest bırakır.

 12.10 Malloc: Write an aligned malloc and free function that supports allocating memory such that the memory address returned is divisible by a specific power of two.